Every real 3-manifold is real contact: Preliminaries and equivariant contact surgery

 \item If $K$ is a $c_4$-knot then the real structure extends as $\left\{ \ba{l} c_2 \mbox{ if $p+q$ even;} \\ c_3 \mbox{ if $p+q$ odd, $p'+q'$ even;} \\ c_4 \mbox{ if $p+q$ odd, $p'+q'$ odd.} \ea \right.$ \end{itemize}

-\begin{defn} If a $c_i$-solid torus is excised and a $c_j$-solid torus is glued back, we call such a surgery of type~$i_j$.
+\begin{defn} If a $c_I$-solid torus is excised and a $c_J$-solid torus is glued back, we call such a surgery of type~$I_J$.
 As a final type of equivariant surgery, consider a knot $K$ satisfying $K \cap \Fix~ (c_M ) = \emptyset$ and its disjoint copy $K' = c_M (K)$.
-An equivariant pair of surgeries performed along $K$ and $K'$ will be coined as a type-5 surgery (along $K$ and $K'$). \end{defn}
+An equivariant pair of surgeries performed along $K$ and $K'$ will be coined as a type-5 surgery (along $K$ and $K'$).
+Since $c_M$ is an orientation preserving homeomorphism, the surgery framings along $K$ and $K'$ are equal. \end{defn}

 \begin{remark} Note that a $2_3$-surgery followed by a Dehn twist along the meridian (which alters the parity of $q'$) produces a manifold equivariantly diffeomorphic to one obtained by a single $2_4$-surgery.
 Similarly $3_3$- and $3_4$-surgeries are equivalent in that sense since a meridional Dehn twist alters the parity of $p'$.
 Similarly for $4_3$- and $4_4$-surgeries.
 We will use this subtle remark repeatedly in the sequel since we are content with diffeomorphisms, not isotopies.
-However if the latter is in question then one should a priori distinguish between $i_3$- and $i_4$-surgeries, $i=2,3$ or $4$. \end{remark}
+However if the latter is in question then one should a priori distinguish between $I_3$- and $I_4$-surgeries, $I=2,3$ or $4$. \end{remark}

-Let us also note that in case of a $1_1$ surgery, $|\Fix|$ is modified.
-In fact, for a $c_1$-knot $K$, $|\Fix|$ decreases by 1 if the fixed points of $K$ belong to different components of the real part, and increases by 1 if they belong to a single component of the real part.
+Let us also note that in case of a $1_1$ surgery, the number $|\Fix|$ of connected components of the real part may change.
+In fact, for a $c_1$-knot $K$, if the fixed points of $K$ belong to the same (respectively different) component(s) of the real part, $|\Fix|$ either increases (respectively decreases) by 1 or stays the same.
 Meanwhile, in case of $2_3$- or $2_4$-surgery, $K$ is a $c_2$-knot (a real knot) and $|\Fix|$ decreases by 1; in case of $3_2$- or $4_2$-surgery, $|\Fix|$ increases by 1.
 The $3_4$- and $4_3$-surgeries do not alter $|\Fix|$.